z4f1r0v/zafirov.me/content/blog/sparknulls.md

 ~~~~~~

 [//]: # "__PREVIEW__"
-Let's make it a Scala-ble XMAS
+How User Defined are these Functions?

 [//]: # "__PREVIEW__"

-Today we are discussing User Defined Functions (UDF) in Spark.

 Sometimes the simplest things are hardest to work out.
 Let's say I have a `DataFrame` created from a parquet file which can have nullable columns that are of a certain type - in this example that is `Int`.
 The reason I chose `Int` particularly is that it is _not a trivial_ case i.e. it doesn't accept `null`s as values.
 The problem that arises is that the `DataFrame` can have `IntegerType` specified for the schema and still contain `null`s.
 I need to think of something that reflects the fact that I'm getting `Int` and `null` in the same type or else I will get a runtime exception for wrong input type.
 Tackling this is the goal of this post.
 On a side note - `String` is _trivial_ since it works with nulls - no need for magic there.